 Having determined that section 7 of the Charter has been infringed and that infringement is not a reasonable limit in a free and democratic society, I decline to deal with the alleged infringement to section 2(d) of the Charter."

 - R. v.
 Anwar, 2020 ONCJ 103, Ontario Court of Justice, February 21, 2020, Court File No. London 18-5872; Kitchener 19-236.
 Before Justice A. T. McKay.
-Heard Conclusion [216]: "I find sections 286.4, 286.3 and 286.2 of the Criminal Code to be unconstitutional.
+Conclusion [216]: "I find sections 286.4, 286.3 and 286.2 of the Criminal Code to be unconstitutional.
 "Regarding the admission of evidence from the two Crown witnesses: "I will admit the evidence.
 However, given the lack of impartiality and objectivity, and the inability of both witnesses to consider any position other than their favoured ideology, the evidence of the two Crown expert witnesses will be given no weight."

 |> Contents |